n0rb3r7/norbert-blog/content/authors/norbert-stange/_index.md

 ---
-title: Dennis Brotzky
+title: Norbert Stange
-bio: |
   Written by You.
 This is where your author bio lives.
 Share your work, your joys and of course, your Twitter handle.
-avatar: "/images/dennis-brotzky.jpg"
+avatar: "/images/n.jpg"
 featured: true
 social:
 - title: unsplash